alexprey/sveltedoc-parser/README.md

 ## Features

 - JSDoc support
-- Extract the component description from JSDoc
+    - Support description extraction for everything items
+    - Support for visibility keywords: `@public`, `@protected`, `@private`
-- Extract used components list (with short or reference notations)
+- Extract list of imported components
+    - Extract relative path to imported component (supports full-syntax and short-syntax import styles)
 - Extract data properties
+    - Extract description from JSDoc comment
+    - Extract JS type from JSDoc (`@type {string}`) or parse default value
-- Extract computed properties with dependencies
+- Extract computed properties with list of dependencies
+- Extract list of references that attached to components or HTML elements
+- Extract all fired events
-- Extract events that fired by this component
+    - Events that fired by this component by `fire(...)` method
-- Extract events that propogated from child component
+    - Events that propogated from child component or HTML elements
-- Extract custom implemented events
+    - Custom event handlers with `private` visibility scope
 - Extract list of used default and named `slots`
 - Extract component methods
 - Extract component helpers
 - Extract component actions
-- Extract used `refs` in template nodes
+- Extract component transitions

 ## Configuration